Mel0Dramat1c/You-All-Start-In-A-Tavern/README.md

 ## Features

-🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑 START OF NOTES (to be deleted)

-In this section, you should go over the different parts of your project, and describe each in a sentence or so.

-LOGIN/LOGOUT - A single django integrated login page using html templating from Matt Rudge's Code|Star blog tutorial allowing users to create an account or log in.

-THE TAVERN - The main page of the website that features created characters for users to view.

-CREATE A CHARACTER - The character creator that allows users to fill in fields to create a custom character using the 'character' model.

-CHARACTER - The created character pages that features its creator's charactor.

-ABOUT - A page that gives information on the purpose of the website for new players.

-IMPORTANT: Remember to always include a screenshot of each individual feature!

-🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑-END OF NOTES (to be deleted)

 ### Existing Features

-- **{{ YOUR-TITLE-FOR-FEATURE-#1 }}**
+- **{{ THE TAVERN }}**

-    - Details about this particular feature, including the value to the site, and benefit for the user.
-Be as detailed as possible!
+    -  The main page of the website that features created characters for users to view.
+The page hosts pages of the most recently created characters as well as the navbar that allows easy navigation to any part of the website.

 ![screenshot](documentation/features/feature01.png)

-- **{{ YOUR-TITLE-FOR-FEATURE-#2 }}**
+- **{{ CREATE A CHARACTER }}**

-    - Details about this particular feature, including the value to the site, and benefit for the user.
-Be as detailed as possible!
+    - The character creator that allows users to fill in fields to create a custom character using the 'character' model.
+The page features an easy to use form that contains multiple named fields.

 ![screenshot](documentation/features/feature02.png)

-- **{{ YOUR-TITLE-FOR-FEATURE-#3 }}**
+- **{{ CHARACTER }}**

-    - Details about this particular feature, including the value to the site, and benefit for the user.
-Be as detailed as possible!
+    - The created character pages that features its creator's charactor.
+These are found on the main page and contain a styled, easy to read character sheet of all the relevant characters stats chosen during the character creation phase.

 ![screenshot](documentation/features/feature03.png)